t107618006/Palm_2D-Gabor_Filter/README.md

 This code is part of the Gabor Filter program used in the Journal:
 Palm vein recognition scheme based on an adaptive Gabor filter

-The program also contains another method for extracting the maximal ROI.
+The program contains Feature extraction and Maximum ROI.

 You can use "2D_Gabor_mian.cpp" for the main program and add other code to resourec and head file.